How I got introduced to website hosting

 Creating an E-Commerce site?
 Already have one but looking for a different host?

-Shopify might be your one-stop shop because if you already have an account, hosting is included!
+Shopify might be your one-stop shop because if you already have an account, a hosting plan is included!
 However, take note that Shopify offers e-commerce hosting, not necessarily Shared, VPS or Dedicated.
 So if you have a site that doesn’t sell anything, check out the other website hosting companies.
 If you’re planning to sell stuff in the future, then check out Shopify.
 They’re the current leader in e-commerce hosting!

 Shopify has three different e-commerce hosting options that range from $29, $79 or $299 per month (as of 11/21/17).